Privacy Exodus: spam delivers Mac spyware

 How Can Mac Users Stay Protected?

-Intego VirusBarrier X9 detects and eliminates this malware as Hacker Tool: OSX/RealtimeSpy and Keylogger: OSX/KeySpy.A.
+Intego VirusBarrier X9 and Flextivity detect and eliminate this malware, components of which are identified as Hacker Tool: OSX/RealtimeSpy and Keylogger: OSX/KeySpy.A.

 The e-mail attachment is blocked by Intego VirusBarrier X9.